 How Much Bleach is Needed for 10,000 Gallons of Pool Water?

 Remember that one gallon is equal to 128 ounces, so if you were to add 1 ppm daily (if needed), a gallon of Clorox will last you about 6 days.

 For a pool that is 15,000 gallons, add 31 ounces of 6% strength bleach (or 6% strength Clorox) to raise the available chlorine by 1 ppm.

 Should You Use Clorox Instead of Pool Chlorine?

-Household bleaches such as Clorox are effective sanitizers for your pool and you can use it.
-However you need to be very careful not to purchase bleaches with fragrances, colors and other additives that could cause big issues in your pool.
+Household bleaches such as Clorox are effective sanitizers for your pool, and you can use them.
+However, you need to be very careful not to purchase bleaches with fragrances, colors, and other additives that could cause big issues in your pool.

 While it does many great things, it still doesn’t pack the same punch as liquid chlorine or other chlorines and if you accidentally buy the wrong kind of bleach, you can do some pretty big damage to your water chemistry.

 Our advice is to stick to swimming pool chlorine unless you know exactly what is in the bleach you buy.